filecoin-project/filecoin-docs/docs/get-started/lotus/send-and-receive-fil.md

 lotus wallet set-default <address>
 ```

-To send some FIL from a specific wallet can be achieved by running:
+To send some FIL from a specific wallet:

 ```bash
 lotus send --from=<sender address> <target address> <amount>